An award-winning collaboration empowering patients to manage their care

 As the first organisation in Wales to connect to the NHS Wales National Informatics infrastructure, PKB has currently supported over 2,000 patients in Swansea Bay to access their lab results including historical blood results.
 This partnership is leading to even more data being shared and made available to patients in Wales.

-The collaboration has provided evidence of the following reported outcomes:
+The collaboration also provides evidence of the following reported outcomes:

 “we strive to integrate care around patients”

 The award marks a special milestone in the collaboration.
 Accepting the award, Lewis Jenkins, Success Executive at PKB said: “It’s an absolute pleasure to receive this award on behalf of Patients Know Best and Swansea Bay.
 Patients are at the heart of everything we do.
 Every day we strive to integrate care around patients – sharing with them the wealth of information they deserve, in one place.
 We’re honoured to have been recognised for our work to empower patients but needless to say this wouldn’t have been possible without the outstanding effort of the organisations that we collaborate with, particularly Swansea Bay University Health Board.”